 Paragraph 3: Recent work (Switch what you included in paragraph one)

-Include indie films and appearances on primetime or daytime TV or include all major stage credits from Off-Off-Broadway to Broadway.
+Include indie films and appearances on primetime or daytime TV or include all major stage credits from Off-Broadway to Broadway.
 Your credits tell them how to cast you and what roles you are consistently hired to play.
 Don’t include background work—it's not considered a professional credit if you’re standing in the background.

 Paragraph 4: Personal life

 Here, write about your interests, skills, travel, languages, or musical instruments—anything that makes you memorable.
 Elaborate—don’t just list.

-Here are some examples of closing statements.
-You want to leave them with a powerful professional memory of you.
+Your closing statement should leave them with a powerful professional memory of you.
+Here are some examples of closing statements:

 - Weak example: “I want to thank my cat, my roommate Diana, and my Mom for believing in me.”
 (This gives the impression that you’re still a beginner.
 Save the gratitude for your acceptance speech at the Oscars).